The planned gift

 Mr. André Franche, President of Wings of Hope, is at your disposal to help you choose the planned gift best suited to your situation.

-Just phone him or write to him for advice or to solicit a meeting.
+Simply call or write to him for advice or to request a meeting.
 It is important that you feel comfortable.
 Do not hesitate to consult your own professional advisor (notary, lawyer, accountant or other financial expert), family members or others who are important to you.

 Obviously, any consultation on this subject will remain entirely confidential.
 In addition, if you wish to keep the anonymity of your donation, your choice will be strictly respected.

-Your support is more than ever vital to ensure the continuity and development of the mission, by providing Wings of Hope long-term resources and by the same token values that are dear to you.
+Your support is more than ever vital to ensure the continuity and development of the mission, providing Wings of Hope with long-term resources and thereby perpetuating the values you hold dear.

 In advance, we say a warm THANK YOU for any planned gift you decide to make to Wings of Hope.